 In fact, even if you just wanted to overpay – with an inheritance or bonus for example – most lenders will cap this at 10% each year before ERCs kick in.

 ERCs are usually charged at a percentage of the outstanding borrowing.
 Often this percentage decreases with each year of the deal.
 In other words, it would be more expensive to leave in year two of a five-year fix than it would in year four.

 Think carefully about your plans before tying yourself into a mortgage long-term.

 Alternatively, some mortgages, such as some lifetime trackers and or those priced on the lender's SVR, don't come with tie-ins (and therefore ERCs) at all.

 4. Should I use my savings?

-If you are a first-time buyer, chances are you will have exhausted your savings in your quest to raise a deposit and meet the plethora of homebuying fees.
+If you are a first-time buyer, chances are you will have exhausted your savings in your quest to raise a deposit and meet all the homebuying fees.

 But if you’ve been a homeowner with a mortgage for a while, you may have built up your savings pot again.

 When it comes to switching deals, rather than keeping these savings in a low-interest account, it could make more sense to use them to reduce the amount of your mortgage.